evkx/evkx.github.io/content/models/polestar/4/4_Long_range_Dual_motor/_index.md

 ## Performance

-The Polestar 4 Long range Dual motor has a maximum power of 400 KW (544 hp/536 bhp).
-The total torque is 686 nm (506 ft-lb).
-It performs the 0-100km/h sprint (0-62mph) in 3.8 seconds.
-The top speed is 210 km/h.
+The Polestar 4 Long range Dual motor has a maximum power of 400 KW (544 hp/536 bhp) and a total torque of 686 nm (506 ft-lb).
+It can sprint from 0 to 100km/h (0 to 62mph) in 3.8 seconds and has a top speed of 210 km/h (130.5 mph).

 ## Battery, range, and charging